-The Ministry of Health strongly recommended that the patient's biometrical information (obtained pursuant to section 43A of the Mental Health Act) is provided to the Director as soon as practicable after admission.
+The Ministry of Health strongly recommends that a special patient's biometrical information (obtained pursuant to section 43A of the Mental Health Act) is provided to the Director as soon as practicable after admission.

 This information forms the basis of the Ministry's special patient database.